 If you’ve just started your career as a PI or are curious about what it’s like to work as one, this blog offers a glimpse into the real-life work of private investigators.
 Beyond detailed stories, there’s also a number of podcasts and videos highlighting tips and useful information for both veteran and newbie agents.

 Did you know that private investigators have their very own magazine?
-Pursuit Magazine offers an online platform for sharing intelligent information and ideas.
+Pursuit Magazine offers an online platform for sharing intelligence information and ideas.
 Laid out like a blog, there’s plenty of content for both experienced PIs and spy-curious people to sift through.
 Just use the drop-down menu to view a range of topics and categories to learn more about the business side of things, the life of a PI, and intelligence information for the general public.